Easy Taco Meat

 • This is a fabulous meal prep recipe!
 Since taco meat is so versatile and can be used in many different recipes, you can make an extra large batch and refrigerate or freeze it until needed.

+A lot of people stop there when it comes to taco meat, but I take it one step further.
+Adding tomato paste helps to add flavor and juiciness, so the meat never dries out.
 Tomato paste will help add a little bite to the meat, but you can swap it with some tomato sauce if that is all you have on hand.
 Just keep in mind that you'll need to use less tomato sauce since it is much more liquidy.

 How to Make Taco Meat